EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/readable_code.md

 ### Considerations

 - Readable code is easier to understand, maintain, debug and extend (reuse) - saving time and effort.
+- Readable code can also make it better and more secure in a way, as it is easier for reviewers to pick out errors.

 ## What practices are there to help me improve the readability of my code?